Governance of Clinical Education

 Throughout the 34 months of academic preparation, students will have multiple opportunities to visit various clinical sites for short ½ day field trips to enhance classroom coursework.

 Director of Clinical Education (DCE)

 The DCE(s) work with the students to provide information, consultation, and facilitation of appropriate clinical site selection.
-The DCE(s) communicate with the students, CCCE, and CI prior to, and during each clinical education experience to provide support and to foster a positive clinical education learning experience.
+The DCE(s) communicate with the students, SCCE, and CI before, and during each clinical education, experience to provide support and to foster a positive clinical education learning experience.

-The Center Coordinator of Clinical Education (CCCE) is responsible for coordinating assignments and activities of students at a clinical education site.
-Most often, a physical therapist or physical therapist assistant is designated as the CCCE; however, nonphysical therapy professionals may possess the skills to organize and maintain a clinical education program.
+The Site Coordinator of Clinical Education (SCCE) is responsible for coordinating assignments and activities of students at a clinical education site.
+Most often, a physical therapist or physical therapist assistant is designated as the SCCE; however, nonphysical therapy professionals may possess the skills to organize and maintain a clinical education program.

 Clinical Instructor (CI)

 The Clinical Instructor (CI) is the physical therapist responsible for instruction, supervision, and evaluation of the student at the clinical education site.
 The CI must hold a physical therapy license within the state that they practice.
 One year of clinical experience is strongly preferred as minimal criteria for serving as the CI.
 At some sites, more than one CI may share a student (2:1 model), or one CI may supervise more than one student (1:2 model).